 Brian Mudge assists clients with a broad variety of intellectual property litigation, acquisition and counseling matters concerning patents, trademarks, copyrights and trade secrets.
 He has provided opinions regarding the scope and validity of patents and trademarks, has defended against claims of infringement of intellectual property rights, and has assisted clients in evaluating, acquiring and enforcing patent portfolios.
-He has prosecuted patent applications and has handled patent reexamination and reissue proceedings before the U.S. Patent and Trademark Office.
+He has prosecuted patent applications and has handled patent post-grant proceedings before the U.S. Patent and Trademark Office, including inter partes review and reexamination cases.
 He has counseled clients in trademark selection, assisted clients in protecting works of authorship, and assisted in the protection and licensing of proprietary technology.

 Mr. Mudge has experience in a wide variety of business and technology sectors, including Internet and information technology, e-commerce, computer hardware and software, telecommunications, image and signal processing, Internet advertising, financial services, interactive entertainment, chemically-sensitive semiconductors, and DNA sequencing hardware and software.
 His experience also includes entertainment law issues involving motion picture, music and publicity rights and new uses.

 Prior to becoming a lawyer, Mr. Mudge worked for RCA Corporation, where he was involved in research and development of image processing technology and commercial broadcast television products.